-&lt;sup>219 See In re Federated Global Investment Management Corp., Release No. IA-4401 (May 27, 2016), available at https://www.sec.gov/litigation/admin/2016/ia-4401.pdf (SEC enforcement action against an adviser for, among other things, the adviser's failure to have policies and procedures in its code of ethics that enabled the compliance department to identify whether certain outside consultants should be considered access persons); Consulting Services Grp., LLC, Release Nos.
+See In re Federated Global Investment Management Corp., Release No. IA-4401 (May 27, 2016) (SEC enforcement action against an adviser for, among other things, the adviser's failure to have policies and procedures in its code of ethics that enabled the compliance department to identify whether certain outside consultants should be considered access persons); Consulting Services Grp., LLC, Release Nos.
 34-56612, IA-2669 (Oct.
-4, 2007), available at https://www.sec.gov/litigation/admin/2007/34-56612.pdf; Strong Capital Mgmt., Inc., Release Nos.
-34-49741, IC-26448, IA-2239 (May 20, 2004), available at https://www.sec.gov/litigation/admin/34-49741.htm; Putnam Investment Mgmt.
+4, 2007); Strong Capital Mgmt., Inc., Release Nos.
+34-49741, IC-26448, IA-2239 (May 20, 2004); Putnam Investment Mgmt.
 LLC, Release No. IA-2192 (Nov.
 13, 2003); Alliance Capital Mgmt., L.P., Release No. IA-1630 (Apr.
-28, 1997), available at https://www.sec.gov/litigation/admin/ia1630.txt; Janus Capital Corp., Release Nos.
+28, 1997); Janus Capital Corp., Release Nos.
 34-38161, IC-22461, IA-1605 (Jan.
-13, 1997), available at https://www.sec.gov/litigation/admin/ic22461.txt; Roger W. Honour, Release No. IA-1527 (Sept.
+13, 1997); Roger W. Honour, Release No. IA-1527 (Sep.
 29, 1995).

-&lt;sup>220 Rule 204-2(a)(12).
+&lt;sup>218 Rule 204-2(a)(12).

-persons" of the adviser to report, and the adviser to review, their personal securities transactions and holdings periodically and obtain approval before investing in any initial public offering or limited offering; (d) require prompt reporting, to the CCO or another designated person, of any Code violations; and (e) require the adviser to provide each supervised person with a copy of the Code and any amendments, and require each recipient to acknowledge, in writing, receipt of the Code.
+the adviser to review, their personal securities transactions and holdings periodically and obtain approval before investing in any initial public offering or limited offering; (d) require prompt reporting, to the CCO or another designated person, of any Code violations; and (e) require the adviser to provide each supervised person with a copy of the Code and any amendments, and require each recipient to acknowledge, in writing, receipt of the Code.

 In 1994, the ICI issued a number of recommendations regarding personal trading by mutual fund and investment adviser personnel, which offer advisers guidance as to procedures that can be implemented to help avoid conflicts of interest.
-Some of the recommendation include: (a) preclearing personal trades; (b) "black-out periods" both before and after clients trades during which employees are prohibited from trading for their own accounts; (c) holding periods or profit-bans during which employees cannot profit from personal trades; (d) prohibitions against personal trades in IPOs; (e) special procedures for personal trades in privately placed securities; and (f) annual certification of personal holdings and compliance with the firm's Code.
+Some of the recommendation include: (a) pre-clearing personal trades; (b) "black-out periods" both before and after clients trades during which employees are prohibited from trading for their own accounts; (c) holding periods or profit-bans during which employees cannot profit from personal trades; (d) prohibition against personal trades in IPOs; (e) special procedures for personal trades in privately placed securities; and (f) annual certification of personal holdings and compliance with the firm's Code.